FauzanAmjad/Rutgers-Data-101/Assignment3/README.md

 moody2020.csv

 ## Task
-What would you suggest future students of Professor Moody to do?
+What would you suggest future students of Professor Moody's class to do?